SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_SX_Pro_Multiviewer.md

 # Imagine Communications SX Pro Multiviewer

-This driver uses the **SNMP** protocol to gather status information from the **SX Pro Multiviewer** card, which is usually installed inside a Platinum router or matrix.
-The driver also receives SNMP **traps** from the multiviewer card.
+This connector uses the **SNMP** protocol to gather status information from the **SX Pro Multiviewer** card, which is usually installed inside a Platinum router or matrix.
+The connector also receives SNMP **traps** from the multiviewer card.

 ## About